Ganzhou Jiangxi, China Travel Guide

 Engage in respectful dialogue with locals to foster mutual appreciation and understanding.

-Minimize plastic use, carry a reusable water bottle, and decide on public transport or walking.
+Minimize plastic use, carry a reusable water bottle, and pick public transport or walking.

 Adhere to rules at historical sites and avoid disturbing natural environments.

 Beware of potential scams or activities that exploit individuals or animals.
-Your vigilance protects you and supports ethical tourism practices.
+Your vigilance protects you as well as supports ethical tourism practices.

 Your travel choices matter.
-By embracing sustainable practices and thoughtful engagement, you contribute positively to Ganzhou's environment, culture, and economy.
+By embracing sustainable practices and thoughtful engagement, you contribute positively to Ganzhou's environment, culture, and the economic system.